 Once you have had your anaesthetic, you will be transferred into the operating room.
-The surgeon will make an incision at the front of your knee.
-The damaged parts of bone are carefully removed and replaced with the artificial knee.
-The wound is then closed with stitches and/or clips and covered with a dressing and large bandage.
+The surgeon will make an incision over the side of the hip.
+The damaged parts of bone are carefully removed and replaced with the artificial ball and socket.
+The wound is then closed with stitches and/or clips and covered with a dressing.
+The operation usually takes 60-90 minutes, depending on the complexity of the procedure.